yuhaoz2/yuhaoz2.github.io/content/authors/admin/_index.md

 My research focuses on control systems, incorporating optimization and machine learning techniques.
 The goal of my research is to develop principled analysis and control methodologies for building trustworthy autonomous intelligent systems.

-Welcome to contact me at yuhao.zhang2[at]wisc[dot]edu for connection and collaboration!
+Feel free to contact me at yuhao.zhang2[at]wisc[dot]edu for connections and collaboration!